WyrdOne/MinecraftMyWay/readme.txt

 ///////////////////////////////////////////////////////////////////////////////

 /////////////////////////////////VERSION HISTORY///////////////////////////////
+// 0.71 - Bug fix, monsters were spawning on the internal server, but not the
+//        client, making them invisible, but able to attack.
 // 0.7 - Reorganized code to reduce lag
 //     * Fixed bug where sand/gravel did not drop
 //     * Updated HUD to eliminate unused xp or hunger indicators